jamonholmgren/bluebun/docs/introduction.md

 ## Getting Started

-Butterbun has a CLI (of course) to help you get started building your own CLI.
+Bluebun has a CLI (of course) to help you get started building your own CLI.

 ```
 # install/update bun
 curl -fsSL https://bun.sh/install | bash

-# use butterbun's CLI to create your new CLI
+# use bluebun's CLI to create your new CLI
-bunx butterbun new pizza # doesn't work yet!
+bunx bluebun new pizza # doesn't work yet!

 # cd in and link it so you can run it
 cd pizza
 bun link
 ```

-Butterbun will then **(EVENTUALLY -- when done!)** spin up a new CLI project for you, and you can start building your CLI right away.
+Bluebun will then **(EVENTUALLY -- when done!)** spin up a new CLI project for you, and you can start building your CLI right away.

 Next: [Usage Guide](usage-guide.md)